alex1lazar/portfolio/src/assets/carturesti/Carturesti ro.md

 This design is based on public research and observation.
 With actual access and involvement with the team, I’d:

-1. **Validate assumptions**
-        - Talk with customers and customer-facing teams to understand common problems
-        - Dive into data related to time spent on website, time-to-purchase, cart value, and churn
-        - Create a Customer Advisory Board.
-With Carturesti's community it should be easy to find 100 people
-2. **Improve the existing experience**
-        - Start with obvious improvements to the website
-        - Create prototypes and test with customers
-        - Implement and track data over a period of 4-6 weeks
+1. **Validate assumptions** - Interview customers and analyze behavioral data to confirm which problems hurt the most.
+This should be easy considering the engaged community the brand has built.
+2. **Quick wins on web** - Iteratively ship, test, and measure improvements to the web experience first.
+This will inform other decisions for mobile while building trust and measurable impact for stakeholders.
-3. **Lay the foundation for the mobile application**
-    - Put together a team highly-focused on creating and maintaing the mobile application
+3. **Lay the foundation for the mobile application** - Build a team focused on creating a mobile experience with personalization as the end goal.
-    - Design the ideal state of the application
-    - Break down the implementation into different phases with a clear goal of eventually creating a personalization engine

 ## Conclusion

-Carturesti has earned customer loyalty through a mix of community events, great products, and thoughtful stores.

-Through the design proposed, their online experience stops being a mere extension of their amazing stores, and becomes a more potent side of the business.
+It's clear that Carturesti has mastered how to design a bookstore.
+Their 57 stores are places where people spend time exploring, sipping tea, having conversations while reinforcing a positive behaviour, reading.
+No purchase pressure, simply places where they're encouranged to through thoughtful design to read more.

+But for now, the gap between what current generations expect and how Carturesti approaches online mediums grows larger.

+When core demographics spend so much time in mobile apps, are more prone to buy from brands that offer personalization, this stops being a simple missed opportunity.
+It becomes strategic vulnerability.

+The design I created for an imaginary Carturesti mobile app doesn't take away from what makes them unique.
+Instead, it extends their brand and attentive approach to where their audience spend time: online.
+The result is simply not related to pure UX.
+This is a pathway to increased happinness, engagement, and loyalty to a generation that expects better experiences online.
+And thus, these all lead to a rise in sales.